Photo by hannah joshua on Unsplash

 Conclusion:

-The commands to track changes across multiple projects, compare project versions, collaborate and share changes and combine changes are all very helpful.
+The commands to track changes across multiple projects, compare project versions, collaborate, share, and combine changes are all very helpful.
 Being able to use all the different instructions requires practice, practice, practice👨💻👩💻.

 Additional Resources: